|

 "Then I just sat there wondering why we still seek out torture when we have the choice to live a life of comfort...
 I finally realized why I should appreciate my desk job." |

 Though I couldn't really fathom the notion that it was actually over, I had never been so relieved in my life!
 This was the moment I had been picturing every step of the way…except that I had to use my imagination to fill in the mass jubilation part.
 Pretty much everyone had split for the night, so instead of a cheering throng, there was just a guy with a timer.
 He said “good job” as I passed him, but with an intonation that really meant “thanks for making me stand here in the dark waiting for you to finish.”
 I had seen clips of the Hawaii Ironman finish scene, where everyone parties on Ali’i Drive until the last finisher is done.
 Maybe it's ludicrous to have the same expectation of Guerneville, CA, where curious cows are the only onlookers, but that was the only image I had ever pictured in terms of a finish line scene.
 I was in too much pain to think of the anticlimactic finish for too long, though, and nightlife was the last thing I was looking for.
 Within a minute they had already unplugged the digital clock and pulled the banner down behind me.
 One of the last remaining race officials pulled out the master list.
 His bright red pencil hovered over my name like a destroying angel…then passed me by to seal the fate of the stragglers in the bus with their final judgment: a big, fat “DNF.”
-I stumbled to a chair that was set up in the recovery tent completely sick, exhausted, and numb in both body and brain.
-I was still sitting there in a daze a half hour or so later when they started taking the tents down.
-I decided I'd better get up, but I seriously could not move; it felt like I was paralyzed.
-I was having a conversation with my limbs, telling them to drag my butt out of the chair.
-But I got zero cooperation.
-I figured they’d have to just dismantle the tent around me.
+I stumbled to a chair in the recovery tent completely sick, exhausted, and numb in both body and brain.
+I was still sitting there in a daze a half hour later when they started taking the tents down.
+I decided I'd better get up, but I couldn’t move; I was absolutely paralyzed.
+I struck up a conversation with my limbs, telling them to drag my butt out of the chair; I got zero cooperation.
+Like the poor creature without arms, legs, or any senses in Metallica’s One, I could literally feel my soul trapped inside a non-functioning shell of a body.
+Johnny got his gun, alright…and I was right there with him in spirit; they’d just have to dismantle the tent around me.
+The event manager passed by and politely prodded me in the shoulder, checking for signs of life.
+“I’m not dead yet,” I said; but the joke was lost on him.
+I was afraid he might whack me over the head with a tent post and chuck me into the back of his rental truck.
+I obviously wasn’t going for a walk anytime soon – at least not under my own power – so my only way out would have to be over his shoulder.
 It wasn’t until a few years later that I realized how well the rest of Ozzy's Ironman lyrics fit the situation:

 Has he lost his mind?